nyteksf/H-CA-Script-Installer/README.md

  # HACKER: CODING ACADEMY
+ # BASH INSTALL SCRIPT

  USAGE INSTRUCTIONS:
- To run the install script, students using Linux and OSX should open terminal and type `bash installerHCA.bash' in its currently installed-to folder.
+ To run the install script, students using Linux and OSX should open terminal and type 'bash installerHCA.bash' in its currently installed-to folder.
 Make sure your terminal window has already been maximized to FULL SCREEN.

  ABOUT:
  A simple Bash script written and put together by H:CA Student Joe Coviello.
 It automagically installs certain useful packages to set up a uniform programming environment, and is particularly useful to save time with after completing a fresh install.
 This script also contains optional system tweaks for enhancing general ease of use, performance and comfort.